metalama/website/applications/index.md

 Metalama is not for every project.
 Consider using Metalama if one of the following situations applies to your project:

 * **Large projects.** Your project contains dozens of entities and hundreds of properties or methods requiring the same behaviors.
-* **Large teams.** There is a large team of developers and it is challenging to align everyone on consistent patterns and practices.
+* **Large teams.** There is a large team of developers, and it is challenging to align everyone on consistent patterns and practices.
-* **Long lifecycle.** You must maintain the project for several years — an investment in long-term quality makes sense.
+* **Long lifecycle.** You must maintain the project for several years—an investment in long-term quality makes sense.

 ## When _not_ to use Metalama